Welcome to Walkabout Creek Discovery Centre—your gateway to Queensland's national parks

 This reservoir is a constructed water body.
 Steep drops, poor visibility, muddy banks and weedy shores are some of the challenges.
 Not all obstacles are signed or identified.

 - Launch your paddle craft from the designated launch point—it is shallower and easier for paddlers to enter and exit paddle craft.
-Paddle outside of the designated swimming area to avoid colliding with swimmers and bathers.
+Paddle outside of the designated swimming area to avoid colliding with swimmers.

-- Wear a life jacket or personal floatation device—it could save your life.
+- Wear a life jacket—it could save your life.

 - Keep an eye on the wind.
 Winds can carry you away from your destination faster that you can paddle, so avoid windy days.